Dominique Hatfield

-Dominique Taishaun Hatfield (born December 13, 1994) is an American former professional football cornerback who played for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Utah and signed with the Rams as an undrafted free agent in 2017.
+Dominique Taishaun Hatfield (born December 13, 1994) is an American former professional football player who was a cornerback for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Utah Utes and signed with the Rams as an undrafted free agent in 2017.

 Early life

 Hatfield attended and played high school football at Crenshaw High School in Los Angeles, California.
 He recorded 33 receptions, 586 receiving yards, four receiving touchdowns, nine rushing attempts and 100 rushing yards his junior year in 2011.
 He also totaled 25 tackles and three pass breakups while averaging 29.8 yards on five punt returns.
 Hatfield recorded eight interceptions his senior year in 2012 while playing both wide receiver and cornerback.
 He also earned MaxPreps First-team Division I All-State, Los Angeles City Section Defensive Player of the Year and Coliseum League Player of the Year honors in 2012.

 College career

 Hatfield played for the Utah Utes of the University of Utah from 2013 to 2016.
 He began his college career as a receiver.
 He played in 11 games in 2013, catching 4 passes for 84 yards while also returning seven kick returns for 116 yards and recording 7 solo special teams tackles.
 After a season-ending injury to cornerback Reginald Porter in August 2014, Hatfield began to see time at cornerback.
 Hatfield played the first game of the 2014 season as a receiver but converted to cornerback full-time by the second game.
 He played in 13 games, starting 10, recording 32 solo tackles, 6 tackle assists, 9 pass breakups and 1 interception which was also returned for a touchdown.
 In July 2015, he was suspended indefinitely and later dismissed from the football team after being charged with robbery.
 He was arrested for aggravated robbery in July 2015 when he allegedly held a man at knifepoint for $180.
 As a result, head coach Kyle Whittingham dismissed Hatfield from the program for one whole month.
 The charges were later dropped.
 In August, he was charged with misdemeanor assault stemming from a fight at a party.
 After missing the first game of the 2015 season, Hatfield was reinstated by the team.
 He played in 12 games, starting 11, in 2015, recording 27 solo tackles, 6 tackle assists, 2 pass breakups and 4 interceptions, including 1 that was returned for a touchdown.
 He missed the first three games of the 2016 season due to injury.
 He then played in 9 games, starting 6, totaling 24 solo tackles, 6 tackle assists, 4 pass breakups and 1 interception.
 Hatfield was a team captain in 2016.
 He did not play in the 2016 Foster Farms Bowl due to an unspecified violation of team rules.
 Head coach Kyle Whittingham said the violation was not an academic or legal issue and that it "would've merited a one-game suspension in the regular season".